-1. Use the desconfig tool to configure the proxy server location.
+1. Use the dsconfig tool to configure the LDAP external server locations.

 2. Type the hostname or IP address for your directory proxy server, or press Enter to accept the default, localhost.

 '''

 Directory Proxy Server hostname or IP address [localhost]:

 '''